panaman67/OOPProject/README.md

 # OOPProject

 OOP class project.
-Please notice me senpai!!!!!!!
+This is a WIP

 Standards:
   1. tabs not spaces!
 (4 spaces per tab)
-  2.